ashishtyagicse/SparkSASStatFunctions/README.md

 - TestModules:

-  To test the functionality and see output formats utily includes a test module which can be run by submitting
+  To test the functionality and see output formats utility includes a test module which can be run by submitting

   `spark-submit SparkStats.py -test`

-  This test utility uses files in TestData folder so make sure all of those files are available while running the utiliy in test mode.
+  This test utility uses files in TestData folder so make sure all those files are available while running the utility in test mode.

 ### Run Commands: